 If you're a sports lover who's looking for a pick-up game, look no further than that array of intramural sports offered by Campus Recreation.
 From racquetball to Wii Bowling to three-on-three basketball tournaments, there's something for everyone.

 Among the most important things you'll explore at Ambrose is your own spirituality–whatever that means for you.
-Through retreats, interfaith celebrations and service learning activities, you'll have ample opportunity to examine what your faith means to you, and how the values that are important to you can be lived out everyday.
-A Catholic Mass is offered daily in Christ the King Chapel.
-And when the weather cooperates, a Wednesday night "prime time" Mass is held in the university's beautiful outside grotto.
+Through retreats, interfaith celebrations and service learning activities, you'll have ample opportunity to examine what your faith means to you, and how the values that are important to you can be lived out every day.